 Bad for: Those who want to spend most time Downtown.
 People who don’t want to hear Sector 6/Psy Forest from their tent.

 Verdict: 5/5 – One of my top picks.
-Uptown is the place to be during the daytime, and your’re less likely to want to return to your tent as often during late night visits to Downtown.
-My home for Boomtown 2018.
+Uptown has more entertainment during the daytime, and your’re less likely to need to return to your tent during late night visits to Downtown… until bedtime.

 Psy Forest / West Sector 6

-If you see yourself spending time at Sector 6 most of the day, then head straight here and claim your spot.
+If you see yourself spending loads of time at Sector 6, then head straight here and claim your spot.
 The rest of Uptown is a 5-10 minute stroll away, and Downtown 20-25 minutes.

-Those heavily interested in a more Psy Forest kind of vibe, might not fully appreciate the music presented at Sector 6 which will dominate during the daytime.
+Those interested in a more Psy Forest kind of vibe, might not appreciate the music at Sector 6 dominating your weekend.
 I advise camping further back in Copper County or Old Town, which will put you in a more central spot between Tribe of Frog and Psy Forest.

-Good for: Anyone who bought their ticket on the strength of the Sector 6 lineup.
-Those who want a lively party campsite with a Sector 6 vibe.
+Good for: Anyone who bought their ticket for Sector 6 and its lineup.
+Those who want a lively all night party campsite with a DnB flavour.
 Easy access to all of Uptown.

 Bad For: People for whom Sector 6 is not a priority.
 People who want a quiet campsite.
 People who want to spend most time Downtown.

-Verdict: 3/5 – The best possible place to camp for all you Sector 6 miscreants.
-It’s gonna be “lit”, as I think you kids might say.
+Verdict: 3/5 – The best possible place to camp for all you Sector 6 miscreants. otherwise, average.

 East Sector 6

-The very large Eastern side of the Sector 6 campsite is mostly new for 2018.
-It’s the East Gates twin of Metropolis.
+The very large Eastern side of the Sector 6 campsite was new for 2018.
 Quiet, far out, and close to the public car parks at East Gate.
 It’s now one of the largest campsites at the festival.
 But in 2018 at least, not many people actually bothered camping here, and all tried to squeeze into the valley campsites South of Sector 6 stage instead.

 This area is ideal if you want to set up your tent as soon as you’ve parked up in the main public White car parks.
 If you’re arriving by car, there’s a good chance you are going to come through East Gate and find yourself here.

-This is going to be a quiet place to camp, particularly the closer to the perimeter fence you are.
-The top corner closest to Sector 6 may be a little rowdier.
+This is a quiet place to camp.
 You have quick access to Sector 6, and around a 10-15 minute walk to the rest of Uptown.
 Downtown is a 25-30 minute trek away.